More about Seven Pines

 It is relaxed and comfortable.
-Utilities include underground electric power, hot water heating, a six inch 110 foot deep-drilled water well, propane gas for furnace and kitchen stove, unlimited hot water, and a septic system completely rebuilt in 2005.
-A Kohler generator with automatic switchover provides seamless emergency backup power.
-The full service kitchen has a dishwasher, compactor, and native granite counters.
-You just bring food, clothing and footwear suitable for the woods, a book for rainy days (we love them here), and yourselves.
+Utilities include underground electric power, hot water heating, a six-inch 110-foot deep-drilled water well, propane gas for furnace and kitchen stove, unlimited hot water, and a septic system completely rebuilt in 2005.
+A Kohler generator with an automatic switchover provides seamless emergency backup power.
+The full-service kitchen has a dishwasher, compactor, and native granite counters.
+You just bring food, clothing, and footwear suitable for the woods, a book for rainy days (we love them here), and yourselves.

-This is an attractive, low maintenance, wilderness camp with world-class views.
+This is attractive, low maintenance, wilderness camp with world-class views.
 The extraordinary feature of this property is not the structure.
 It is the land and location, that large and wonderful lake out front, spectacular views, and vast surrounding lands that provide such exceptional privacy.
 This may be the ideal place to write that book, paint, and photograph nature.

 Wildlife is abundant.
-Whitetail deer, black bear, eagles, osprey, loons, sandhill cranes, grouse, martin, fisher, and an occasional moose or black bear live here.
+Whitetail deer, black bear, eagles, osprey, loons, sandhill cranes, grouse, marten, fisher, and an occasional moose or black bear live here.
 We had a flock of trumpeter swans for several years and have seen great horned, barred, and snowy owls.
 There is a fine warbler migration that passes through in spring and fall.
 You will see or hear these and others and, if you are lucky, perhaps a wolf.

 Marquette, the largest city in the U.P. by four times, has a regional airport that offers jet service on some of the longest runways in the world, built to accommodate B-52’s when K.I.
 Sawyer was an Air Force base.
-It has the regional hospital with more than 200 physicians, Northern Michigan University with Division I sports (hockey), and a wide variety of city services and cultural attractions.
-The Village of Big Bay six miles southeast of our camp has supplies, a restaurant, a fine harbor of refuge and mooring basin on Lake Superior, and a launch ramp on Lake Independence for your sail or power boat.
+It has a regional hospital with more than 200 physicians, Northern Michigan University with Division I sports (hockey), and a wide variety of city services and cultural attractions.
+The Village of Big Bay six miles southeast of our camp has supplies, a restaurant, a fine harbor of refuge and mooring basin on Lake Superior, and a launch ramp on Lake Independence for your sail or powerboat.